WeegeeNumbuh1/FlightGazer/README.md

     <img src="media/FlightGazer-logo.png" alt="Logo">
     </a>
     <h1 align="center">FlightGazer</h1>
-    A flight-tracking program that renders ADS-B aircraft info to an RGB-Matrix display.
+    A comprehensive flight-tracking program that renders ADS-B aircraft info to an RGB-Matrix display.
 </div>
 <!-- end title section -->

 ## 🚩 About
-This is a personal project that was heavily inspired by [Colin Waddell's project](https://github.com/ColinWaddell/its-a-plane-python), but supplements flight information of nearby aircraft with real-time ADS-B ([Automatic Dependendent Surveillance - Broadcast](https://aviation.stackexchange.com/questions/205/what-is-ads-b-and-who-needs-it/213#213)) and UAT (Universial Access Transceiver) data from [dump1090](https://github.com/flightaware/dump1090) and dump978.
+This is a personal project that was heavily inspired by [Colin Waddell's project](https://github.com/ColinWaddell/its-a-plane-python), but supplements flight information of nearby aircraft with real-time ADS-B ([Automatic Dependendent Surveillance - Broadcast](https://aviation.stackexchange.com/questions/205/what-is-ads-b-and-who-needs-it/213#213)) and UAT (Universial Access Transceiver) data from [dump1090](https://github.com/flightaware/dump1090) and dump978.<br>
+Uses the [tar1090 database](https://github.com/wiedehopf/tar1090-db) for aircraft type and owner along with an internal database for airline lookup by callsign.<br>
 Uses the FlightAware API to get an aircraft's departure and destination airports.

 Designed primarily to run on a Raspberry Pi and Raspberry Pi OS, but can be run on other setups (your mileage may vary).